jina-ai/jina/docs/fundamentals/clean-code.md

 For instance, loading high resolution images from Client into `Document` and `DocumentArray` could be time consuming.
 Put it inside an Executor could leverage Jina's capability to scale it up.
+Meanwhile, this example reduce the data send over network.

 ````{tab} ✅ Do
 ```python